 all you will need is to check their electrolyte level (remember to wear eye protection).
 If

 your batteries have not been on a charger all winter, connect them to a good-quality

 multi-stage charger before heading out on the road.
 If you notice corrosion on the battery

 posts, clean and protect them with a battery corrosion preventative spray.

-any washer and dryer.
+Next, check the microwave by heating some water.
+Test the proper operation of the refrigerator as well as any washer and dryer.
 If you disconnected the water line for an ice maker, don’t forget to reconnect it.

 Another very important step is to check or replace the batteries and operation of all on-board detectors.
 This includes smoke, fire, LP-gas and carbon monoxide.